 - helps regulate blood pressure and reduces the risk of stroke

 - helps prevent muscle cramps

 Eating adequate amounts of both calcium and potassium while consuming a low-sodium diet may prevent bone fractures and osteoporosis.
-A potassium-rich diet may also lower the risk of some types of kidney stones.
-In addition, a diet low in potassium yet high in sodium and protein increases the amount of calcium excreted in urine.
+A potassium-rich diet may also lower the risk of some types of kidney stones and hypertension.
+In addition, a diet low in potassium yet high in sodium and protein increases the amount of calcium excreted in the urine.